liamstoica/portfolio/src/content/blog/post-one.md

 4. Profiles must reinforce focus
 Each mode hides distractions that do not belong.

-This is not only a UX problem.
-It is a platform-level question about identity, storage, security, incentives, and rules.
+This is not just a UX challenge.
+It is a system-level question involving storage, identity, security, incentives, developer expectations, and the structure of iOS itself.

 ## Strategic Considerations

-A product strategist would need to evaluate the following:
+A product strategist evaluating this concept would need to think across multiple layers:

 #### Technical impact
 How would profiles interact with iCloud, Apple ID, device encryption, and app sandboxing.